AnyChart/docs.anychart.com/3D_Plot/Surface_Chart.md

 {sample}Surface\_Chart\_03{sample}

-With the ordinal color color scale you can specify the coloring range and color to be used to color parts of the surface that fall in the provided range.
-This scale is created using the {api:anychart.scales#ordinalColor}anychart.scales.ordinalColor(){api} method:
+With the **ordinal color color scale**, you can specify the coloring range and color to be used to color parts of the surface that fall within the given range.
+This scale is created with the help of the {api:anychart.scales#ordinalColor}anychart.scales.ordinalColor(){api} method:

 ```
 // create color scale